 The central square in Athens, it was the site of a mass popular and military uprising in 1843 that led to King Otto granting the 1st Constitution Of Greece.
 It’s also been the site of more recent protests during the Greek financial crisis.
 You can find the Greek Parliament there and every hour can watch the changing of the guard.
 11:00am on Sundays is particularity special as soldiers accompanied by a military band march from a nearby barracks.

+There are numerous rooftop bars in and around the city centre with great views.
+So you have plenty of options for a drink.
 If you want to party then the ‘Gazi district’ is full of bars and clubs.
 Take a taxi from the centre, it’s about 10 minutes ride.